 Project 2: Further support for OBP recovery

-We are working with the Tasmanian Department of Primary Industry, Parks, Water and Environment (DPIPWE) and the Australian National University (ANU) to secure the future of critically endangered Orange-bellied Parrots.
+We are working with the Department of Natural Resources and Environment Tasmania and the Australian National University (ANU) to secure the future of critically endangered Orange-bellied Parrots.
 Orange-bellied Parrots breed within a single area in south-west Tasmania (Melaleuca), and efforts to boost and protect this species have been ongoing for many years.

 While it hoped that their precariously low numbers are beginning to recover as a result of these ongoing efforts, the chances of success are being improved by repeating and installing new nest boxes at their breeding site and expanding the potential breeding range.
 This project will be providing additional nest boxes in the Melaleuca valley with the aim of increasing (or at least maintaining) the number of wild-born OBPs.
 Population monitoring will determine how effective these changes have been.
 At the same time, ANU will conduct a detailed assessment of the availability of tree hollows as nesting sites at Melaleuca and assess the impact of various land management scenarios on OBP habitat.